← Back to 史記

 使

 The Marquis of Biyang was favored by the Lü Empress Dowager.
 Someone slandered the Marquis of Biyang to the Xiaohui Emperor, who became greatly angered, sent officials, and desired to execute him.
 The Lü Empress Dowager was ashamed and could not speak.
 Many of the senior ministers despised the Marquis of Biyang's behavior and wished to see him put to death.
 In his desperation, the Marquis of Biyang sent a man to seek an audience with the Lord of Pingyuan.
 The Lord of Pingyuan declined, saying: 'The prison matter is urgent—I do not dare see Your Lordship.'
-He then sought to see the Xiaohui Emperor's favored minister Hong Jiru and persuaded him, saying: 'That you have obtained the emperor's favor is known to all under heaven.'
+He then sought to see the Xiaohui Emperor's favored minister Hong Jiru and persuaded him, saying: 'That you have obtained the emperor's favor is known throughout the world.
 The Marquis of Biyang is favored by the Empress Dowager, yet he has been handed over to the officials.
 Everyone on the streets says it was you who slandered him, and that you want him dead.
 If the Marquis of Biyang is executed today, tomorrow the Empress Dowager will turn her wrath upon you and have you executed as well.
-Why don't you bare your flesh and speak on behalf of the Marquis of Biyang to the emperor?'
+Why don't you bare your flesh and speak on behalf of the Marquis of Biyang to the emperor?
 If the Emperor heeds you and releases the Marquis of Biyang, the Empress Dowager will be overjoyed.
 The two rulers will together favor you, and your nobility and riches will increase doubly.'
 Hong Jiru was terrified.
 He followed the plan, spoke to the Emperor, and the Marquis of Biyang was indeed released.
 While the Marquis of Biyang was imprisoned, he had sought an audience with the Lord of Pingyuan, but the Lord of Pingyuan refused to see him.
 The Marquis took this as a betrayal and was furious.
-When he learned it was the Lord of Pingyuan who had secured his release, he was astonished.
+When he was successfully released, he was deeply astonished.

 19

-When the Lü Empress Dowager died, the great ministers executed the various Lü.
-The Marquis of Biyang was extremely close to the various Lü, yet in the end he was not executed.
+When the Lü Empress Dowager died, the great ministers executed the Lü clansmen.
+The Marquis of Biyang was extremely close to them, yet in the end he was not executed.
 The stratagems that saved him were entirely the work of Lu Jia and the Lord of Pingyuan.

 20